 Dr Jessica Patterson

-I am a historian of eighteenth and nineteen-century intellectual culture and political thought.
+I am a historian of eighteenth and nineteen-century intellectual culture and political thought, with a particular emphasis on enlightenment and empire.
 I took my first degree in History, at the University of Cambridge.
-I then completed an MA in the History of Political Thought and Intellectual History, which was offered jointly by Queen Mary University of London and University College London.
+I then completed the MA in the History of Political Thought and Intellectual History, offered by Queen Mary University of London & University College London.
 Following this, my AHRC funded PhD was completed at the University of Manchester, where I was a President’s Doctoral Scholar.
-Prior to joining the History Faculty at Cambridge in 2020, I lectured on intellectual history at Queen Mary and the history of political thought at King’s College London.
+Prior to joining the History Faculty at Cambridge in 2020, I held posts in intellectual history, at Queen Mary, and the history of political thought, at King’s College London.